rrmckinney/fwx-wind/docs/source/thesensor.md

 The full circuit diagram for the setup is shown below:
 ![Wind Sensor Circuit Diagram](/pics/circuit_diagram.png)

 This setup allows the Davis station to be placed at canopy height (4-6m) with the circuit board and sd card buried beneath ground for safe keeping.
-Since water is the main issue of concern when burying the circuit board under the ground, the e;ectronics were placed in tupperware containers with all holes sealed with shoe goo.
+Since water is the main issue of concern when burying the circuit board under the ground, the electronics were placed in tupperware containers with all holes sealed with shoe goo.

 ![Full instrument setup](/pics/expendable_sensors.jpg)